 I am a huge fan of day trips.
 It is the perfect way to explore different communities around Des Moines, Iowa.
 I love to discover restaurants and hidden gems all over and Winterset did not disappoint.

-Our day trip to Winterset started with a pit stop in Van Meter.
+Our day trip to Winterset IA started with a pit stop in Van Meter.
 It was mid-July and the sunflower field located at Badger Creek State Recreation Area was in full bloom.
 It was a gorgeous, sunny morning and the kids were shocked to see flowers bigger than them!

-We first let the children play on the playground to burn off some energy which had swings and plenty of places to climb.
+We first let the children play on the playground to burn off some energy.
+There are swings and plenty of places to climb.
 Of course, I forgot to snap pictures but the kids had tons of fun.

-The kids would have spent hours and hours climbing, playing and using their imaginations if we would have let them, but we were getting hungry!
+The kids would have spent hours and hours climbing, playing and using their imaginations, but we were getting hungry!

 We headed for the old town square of Winterset.
 In the center of the square was the courthouse building and we wandered around until we came to Northside Cafe.
 They had amazing food!
 I had one of the best tenderloins I have ever had.
-Sorry no picture, I was too busy chowing down.
+Sorry, no picture, I was too busy chowing down.
 This was the perfect place to cool off and eat some great comfort food.

 We had a wonderful time exploring some gems in Winterset, Iowa during our day trip.
 I highly recommend adding it to your list of things to see and do in Iowa.